radekpastyrik/DXHeroes_RP/PythonSDK_offers/README.md

 - **Multiple HTTP client support** - supports usage of aiohttp, httpx and requests.
 - **Dotenv configuration file support** - uses .env file to load refresh token and base url of API.
 - **Packaged SDK for distribution** - generated distribution files via poetry in dist folder (.whl file).
+- **Retry logic** - Retry logic implemented for a network failures using exponential backoff.
+- **CLI tool** - tool for testing the SDK from command line.
 - **TestPyPI** - SDK is published on TestP507yPI, at the moment as pending.

 ## Installation